CMS Plugin: Frequently Asked Questions

-Is the plugin on every page in our CMS, regardless of exclusions in place on the platform?
+Is the plugin on every page in our CMS regardless of link removal on the platform?

 The plugin is on every page in the CMS.
-If an exclusion has been made on a certain page, the plugin will report the page as not found and not show data for that page.
+If a link removal has been made on a certain page, the plugin will report the page as not found and not show data for that page.

 Using the CMS Plugin